MileHacker Logo

 • Politeness:

-Malaysians generally prefer indirect interaction and avoid direct confrontation.
+Malaysians generally prefer indirect communication and don't have direct confrontation.
 Be polite and patient.

 • Pointing: